Software Engineering: A Modern Approach

 Story H3, in the Backlog, can’t be moved into Specification because this step’s WIP has reached its maximum limit.

-One of the tasks in the ready subcolumn of Specification (T8 to T12) can be moved to Implementation as the WIP for this step is currently 4, with a limit of 5.
+One of the tasks in Specification (T8 to T12) can be moved to Implementation as the WIP for this step is currently 4, with a limit of 5.

 One or more tasks in Implementation (T4 to T7) can be moved to Ready, which doesn’t affect that step’s WIP.